 Once recruitment is completed, at any given time there should be approx. 3,500 research participants in the EPAD LCS.
 Population size will be maintained over time by continuously refilling EPAD LCS from the PCs.
-Initial duration of EPAD LCS will be 4 years to December 2019, and after that extension of consent will be asked from research participants who are still eligible for EPAD LCS.
-EPAD LCS research participants will not be asked to leave their PCs, and those who participate in the EPAD PoC trial (approx. 1,500 research participants with at least 6 months' follow-up in EPAD LCS) may return to EPAD LCS at least 30 days after trial completion, if they wish to and if they are still eligible for EPAD LCS.
+Initial duration of EPAD LCS will be 4 years to end of June 2020, and after that extension of consent will be asked from research participants who are still eligible for EPAD LCS.
+EPAD LCS research participants will not be asked to leave their PCs, and those who participate in the EPAD PoC trial (approx. 1,500 research participants) may return to EPAD LCS at least 30 days after trial completion, if they wish to and if they are still eligible for EPAD LCS.